fperron-kt88/fx-portfolio/_posts/2024-12-17-new-esp32-flow-and-temp.md

 # {{page.title}}

 Here is a recent one.
 The code is [in this github repo](https://github.com/fperron-kt88/fx-grpc-auto-detect).
+It should be made availlable soon.

 <div class="image-stack-wrapper">
   <div class="diagonal-stack">